-The Centre for Neuroscience was formally established in 2001, evolving out of the Division of Neuroscience which was founded in 1986.
+The Neuroscience and Mental Health Institute was formally established in 2015, evolving out of the Division of Neuroscience which was founded in 1986.
 The Centre is supported by the faculties of Medicine and Dentistry, Rehabilitation Medicine, Science and Physical Education and Recreation.
-Currently, the Centre for Neuroscience has a membership of more than 80 neuroscientists from 24 departments and 5 faculties.
+Currently, the Neuroscience and Mental Health Institute has a membership of more than 100 neuroscientists from 24 departments and 5 faculties.

 The Alberta Diabetes Institute (ADI) is a research facility dedicated to discovering new methods to prevent, treat and cure diabetes through scientific excellence and teamwork.